 2.5 Data analysis

 All the collected data were entered into an Excel spreadsheet for further analysis.
 Parasite fauna is described using the basic parameters such as prevalence and species richness (Bush et al., 1997).
 Species richness refers to the total number of parasite species collected.
 The frequency was calculated to assess the occurrence of each parasite group in the samples.
 The diversity of the parasitic fauna was analyzed based on animal types and sampling sites.
 The Fisher Exact test was used to compare infection between sites and between hosts.
 A probability value less than 5% was considered significant for statistical analysis.
 SPSS version 25 was used for data processing and analysis.
-Graph were constructed using Excel and R4.4.1.
+Graphs were constructed using Excel and R4.4.1.

 3. Results